TI-Nspire series: TI-Nspire CX and TI-Nspire CX CAS

 In 2011, the TI-Nspire CX and CX CAS were announced as updates to TI-Nspire series.
 They have a thinner design, with a thickness of 1.57 cm (almost half of the TI-89), a 1,200 mA·h (1,060 mAh before 2013) rechargeable battery (wall adapter is included in the American retail package), a 320 by 240 pixel full color backlit display (3.2" diagonal), and OS 3.0 which includes features such as 3D graphing.

 The CX series were released in the same time frame as the Casio Prizm (fx-CG10/20), Casio's color screen graphing calculator with similar features.

 The TI-Nspire CX series differ from all previous TI graphing calculator models in that the CX series are the first to use a rechargeable 1,060 mAh lithium-ion battery (upgraded to 1,200 mAh in the 2013 revision).
 The device is charged via a USB cable.
 TI claims that the battery requires four hours to charge, that a full charge powers the device for up to two weeks under normal daily use, and that the battery should last up to 3 years before it requires replacement.
 The battery is user-replaceable.

 With the exception of interchangeable TI-84 keypads, the CX series retain all features of the previous TI-Nspire models.
 The colors of the calculator are still the same as those of the TI-Nspire models; the CX is white and dark blue, while the CX CAS is gray and black.
 The external connectors have changed slightly.
 The mini-USB port, located at the center on the top of the TI-Nspire series, has moved to the right on the top on the CX series.
 On the CX series, TI added a second port immediately left of the mini-USB port, for a new wireless module.
 The new wireless TI-Nspire Navigator adapter, which allows teachers to monitor students and send files, is not compatible with the previous TI-Nspire models.
 The third port, located at the bottom of the handheld, is for the TI Charging Dock and Lab Cradle.
 The keypad layout is very similar to that of the TI-Nspire Touchpad.

+The wireless module that wirelessly connects to Navigator.

 Both models have 100 MB of user memory and 64 MB of RAM.
 The retail package comes in a plastic blister case and does not have the full manual, while the teachers edition comes in a box with a TI-Nspire CX poster for classrooms and the full manual (in English and French in the US).
 Both devices ship with the student/teacher software for Windows/Mac OS X. According to Texas Instruments, The CX is accepted in SAT, IB, AP, ACT and British GCSE and A level exams.
-The CX CAS is only accepted on SAT and AP.
+The CX CAS is only accepted on certain AP exams.